 Once you have a domain name and web hosting account, which we will cover in the next part of this blog, you can install WordPress and start using it.
-There are a lot of things that you can do in WordPress, but as starters here are the most essential things to do while building your website.
+There are a lot of things that you can do in WordPress.
+First, you need to know how to use WordPress.
+But, as starters here are the most essential things to do while building your website.

 Theme: You design your website.
 You decide what has to be shown in the header and footer, and everything that you see in your website